 While we don't claim to be experts on the birds of Central America (in fact, we expect many of you reading this to be far more knowledgeable on the subject than us), we have, however, all been lucky enough to enjoy some incredible birdwatching experiences on our various trips over the years.

 Choose from the countries below to find out more about our recommended destinations to enjoy a birdwatching vacation.

 Where to see birds in Belize

-Belize is only the size of Wales yet it has over 500 different species of bird, making it a haven for birders.
+Belize is only the size of Massachusetts yet it has over 500 different species of bird, making it a haven for birders.
 Particularly popular spots are the Cayo District in the West of the country and Orange Walk to the north, where there are some wonderful accessible lodges with knowledgeable birding guides.

 The Toledo District in the south of the country is another hotspot for wildlife, with 15 national parks and long stretches of stunning Caribbean coastline to discover.
 Much less visited than the west and east of Belize, the lush, untouched rainforests here are home to over 300 bird species, including the blue-crowned motmot and the brightly-colored emerald toucanet.

 Read more about visiting Belize or select an itinerary below to find out more about booking a tailor-made vacation with Audley.